 How to buy an electric car

-Buying an electric car can be easier than you think, we visit a new type of EV and hybrid dealership to find out how easy
+Buying an electric car can be easier than you think, we spoke to EV specialists to answer the most common EV related questions

-Electric cars may be the future but they remain quite the novelty to most people, and knowledge about the technology, how to use it and what the big brands are offering can for many people be hard to come by.
-The first step to buying an electric car for most people then, is to get up to speed with the change in usage patterns that EVs demand and the type of products that are available from brands like Audi , Nissan, BMW and Volkswagen and more.
-Usefully, a new type of car showroom aims to help you do just that.
+Electric cars may be growing in popularity but they remain quite the novelty to most people.
+The huge amount of information about the technology, how to use it and what the big brands are offering can be confusing when trying to decide if an EV can fit into your life.
+The first step to buying an electric car for most people then, is to get to grips with the capabilities and limitations of EVs generally and understand whether or not one could fit into your everyday life.

 Frequently asked questions